-Major wildfires burn in Greece, Spain’s Canary Island of Tenerife
+Major wildfires burn in Greece, Spain’s Canary Island of Tenerife.
+1 dead, 2 injured in Greece

-ATHENS, Greece (AP) — Major wildfires were burning in Greece and on one of Spain’s Canary Islands off the African coast Monday, with hot, dry and windy conditions hampering the efforts of hundreds of firefighters battling the blazes.
+ATHENS, Greece (AP) — Major wildfires were burning in Greece and in Spain’s Canary Islands on Monday, with hot, dry and windy conditions hampering the efforts of hundreds of firefighters battling the blazes.
 Two of the fires have been burning for several days.

 European Union officials have blamed climate change for the increasing frequency and intensity of wildfires in Europe, noting that 2022 was the second-worst year for wildfire damage on record after 2017.

-In Greece, authorities said the body of a man was recovered from a sheep pen in an area in the central Viotia region under evacuation as a wildfire that broke out Monday morning approached.
+In Greece, authorities said the body of a man was recovered from a sheep-pen in an area in the central Viotia region under evacuation as a wildfire approached.
 Local media reported the man apparently died of smoke inhalation while trying to save his livestock.

-Two villages in the Viotia region, about 100 kilometers (60 miles) northwest of Athens, were under evacuation orders, as were villages in three regions of northeastern Greece where several separate wildfires were burning.
+Two firefighters were being treated in a hospital for injuries sustained in a separate fire in the northern Kavala region, the fire department said.

+Gale-force winds were fanning the flames of dozens of wildfires in several parts of the country, with the northeast particularly hard-hit.
+Evacuation orders were issued for villages in the northern regions of Alexandroupolis, Komotini, Kavala and Orestiada, the central region of Viotia and the island of Evia, while fire departments across the country were placed on general alert.

+Authorities banned public access to mountains and forests in several regions until Wednesday morning, and ordered military patrols.
-Greece’s largest active wildfire was in the country’s northeast near the border with Turkey, where it was ravaging forests and farmland near the town of Alexandroupolis for a third day.

-Several homes were destroyed over the weekend, while 13 villages were evacuated.
+The largest active wildfire was ravaging forests and farmland for a third day near the northeastern town of Alexandroupolis, where 13 villages were evacuated and several homes were destroyed over the weekend.

 More than 200 firefighters, assisted by 17 water-dropping aircraft, volunteers and the armed forces were battling the fire, said Deputy Fire Chief Ioannis Artopios, a spokesman for the national fire service.
 Residents in Alexandroupolis were advised to keep their windows shut due to the smoke.

-Another two villages were being evacuated on the island of Evia, near Athens, where 19 French firefighters also helped fight the flames, Artopios said, noting that 65 forest fires had broken out across Greece in the previous 24 hours.
-The coast guard put patrol boats and private vessels on standby for possible evacuations by sea for the fires in Viotia and another on the island of Evia, to the northeast of Athens.

-Cyprus was sending two firefighting aircraft to help tackle the Alexandroupolis blaze, including four crew and five ground support staff.
+Fifty-six firefighters from Romania and two water-dropping aircraft from Cyprus were heading to Alexandroupolis, while 19 French firefighters were helping tackle the Evia fire.

 Greece suffers destructive wildfires every summer, which officials say have been exacerbated by climate change.

 Greece’s deadliest wildfire killed 104 people in 2018, in a seaside resort near Athens that residents had not been warned to evacuate.
-Since then, authorities have erred on the side of caution, issuing swift mass evacuation orders whenever inhabited areas are under threat.
+Authorities have since erred on the side of caution, issuing swift mass evacuation orders whenever inhabited areas are under threat.

 Last month, a wildfire on the resort island of Rhodes forced the evacuation of some 20,000 tourists.
-Days later, two air force pilots were killed when their water-dropping plane crashed while diving low to tackle a blaze on the island of Evia.
+Days later, two air force pilots were killed when their water-dropping plane crashed while diving low to tackle a blaze on Evia.
 Another three wildfire-related deaths have been recorded this summer.

-In Spain’s Canary Islands, a wildfire that police say was started deliberately last Tuesday on Tenerife continued to burn out of control, although the worst seemed to have passed.
-More than 12,000 people have been evacuated from their homes and about 13,400 hectares (33,000 acres) of pine forest and scrubland have burned.
+In Spain’s Canary Islands off the coast of West Africa, a wildfire that police say was started deliberately last Tuesday on Tenerife continued to burn out of control.
+More than 12,000 people have been evacuated and about 13,400 hectares (33,000 acres) of pine forest and scrubland have burned.

-Acting Prime Minister Pedro Sánchez said the fire area would be declared a catastrophe zone, entitling the island to funds to help with reforestation and compensation for people affected.
+Acting Prime Minister Pedro Sánchez said the fire area would be declared a catastrophe zone, entitling the island to funds for reforestation and compensation for people affected.

-Canary Island regional President Fernando Clavijo told Spain’s Cadena SER radio “the worst is over,” adding that the hundreds of firefighters deployed had made some progress for the second night in a row.
+Canary Island regional President Fernando Clavijo told Spain’s Cadena SER radio “the worst is over,” adding that the hundreds of firefighters had made progress.

 The fire in the northeast of the island is not near any of the islands’ main tourist areas.
 The blaze has come close to some 10 municipalities, but there have been no injuries or burned homes so far.

-In Portugal and Italy, two other southern European countries often plagued by wildfires in the summer months, temperatures were predicted to soar this week.
+In Portugal and Italy, two other southern European countries often plagued by summer wildfires, temperatures were predicted to soar this week.

 Italian authorities issued heat warnings for eight cities from Bolzano in the north to Rome in central Italy on Monday as temperatures were forecast to hit 38 degrees Celsius (100 degrees Fahrenheit).
 Storm warnings were in effect in the southern regions of Calabria, Basilicata and Sicily.